Take Safety Home: Tips to Keep Kids Healthy with Ergonomics

 Using ergonomics practices, you can help your child establish healthy habits to reduce stress and minimize the risk of injuries associated with the overuse of muscles, bad posture, and repetitive tasks.

-Here are our top recommendations for using ergonomics to help your child:
+Here are our top recommendations to keep kids health with ergonomics:

 Practice the 90°-90°-90° Rule of Ergonomics (see photo above)